shoorickz/WinAsm-Studio-and-fasmg-for-MCU/README.md

 # MCU
-WinAsm Studio IDE configured for MCU-s and ancient 8-bit CPU-s programming
+WinAsm Studio IDE with fasmg configured for MCU-s and ancient 8-bit CPU-s programming